Lasso and probabilistic inequalities for multivariate point processes

-The {\it interaction function} $h\m_\ell$ represents the influence of the past activity of the neuron $\ell$ on the neuron $m$.
-The {\it spontaneous rate} $\nu\m$ may somehow represent the external excitation linked to all the other neurons that are not recorded.
+The \textit{interaction function} $h^{(m)}_\ell$ represents the influence of the past activity of the neuron $\ell$ on the neuron $m$.
+The \textit {spontaneous rate} $\nu^{(m)}$ may somehow represent the external excitation linked to all the other neurons that are not recorded.
 It is consequently of crucial importance not only to correctly infer the interaction functions, but also to reconstruct the spontaneous rates accurately.
-Usually, activity up to 10 neurons can be recorded in a "stationary" phase during a few seconds (sometimes up to one minute).
-Typically, the points frequency is of the order of 10-80 Hz and the interaction range between points is of the order of a few milliseconds (up to 20 or 40 ms).
-We lead three experiments by simulating multivariate Hawkes processes (two with $M=2$, one with $M=8$) based on these typical values.
-More precisely, for all experiments, we take for any $m\in\{1,\dots,M\}$, $\nu\m=20$ and the interaction functions $h\m_\ell$ are defined as follows (supports of all the functions are assumed to lie in the interval $[0,0.04]$): \begin{itemize} \item {\bf Experiment 1: $M=2$ and piecewise constant functions.}
+Usually, activity up to 10 neurons can be recorded in a ``stationary'' phase during a few seconds (sometimes up to one minute).
+Typically, the points frequency is of the order of 10--80 Hz and the interaction range between points is of the order of a few milliseconds (up to 20 or 40 ms).
+We first lead three experiments in the \textit{pure excitation case} where all the interaction functions are nonnegative by simulating multivariate Hawkes processes (two with $M=2$, one with $M=8$) based on these typical values.
+More precisely, we take for any $m\in\{1,\dots,M\} $, $\nu^{(m)}=20$ and the interaction functions $h^{(m)}_\ell$ are defined as follows (supports of all the functions are assumed to lie in the interval $[0,0.04]$):

-In this case, each neuron depends on the other one.
+\begin{Experiment}[($M=2$ and piecewise constant functions)] In this case, each neuron depends on the other one.